RegulatorySignals

 Lovable app security audit: what to check and how to fix it

-91.5% of apps built with AI code generators like Lovable ship with at least one exploitable vulnerability.
-The most dangerous ones — IDOR, exposed keys, missing RLS — are rarely visible without a dedicated code audit.
+Apps built with Lovable frequently ship with exploitable vulnerabilities.
+The most dangerous ones — missing RLS, removed auth headers, IDOR on Supabase direct calls — are invisible without a dedicated code audit.

 Get a $299 automated audit